 - Signs include vomiting, weakness, depression, drunken gait, joint/muscle pain, and joint swelling.

-- Onset of signs typically occurs within 6-24 hours.
+- The onset of signs typically occurs within 6-24 hours.

 - Dogs are typically treated symptomatically and recover within 24-48 hours.
 In-hospital supportive care may be... recommended for dogs that become very sick.

 - Xylitol is a sugar-free sweetener most often found in chewing gum and candy.
 In dogs, it stimulates the pancreas to secrete insulin, resulting in hypoglycemia (low blood sugar).
 Xylitol ingestion can also cause severe liver damage.